GOAZCATS - Five takeaways: Jedd Fisch weekly Monday press conference

-Jedd Fisch had a chance to speak to the media for his weekly Monday press conference, where he talked about last week's loss to Washington and this week's preparation for the Wildcats' game at USC.
+Jedd Fisch had a chance to speak to the local media in his weekly Monday press conference regarding last Saturday's barnburner in Los Angeles that saw USC outlast Arizona 43-41 in triple overtime as well as this week's preparation as the Wildcats (3-3, 1-2 Pac-12) continue their trip into Pullman to take on Washington State (4-1, 1-1) on Saturday.

 Here are five takeaways from Fisch's press conference: